UnderwaterOwlbear/underwaterowlbear.github.io/Pages/bb.md

 **Bind Wounds** Characters may bind their wounds after combat to restore 1d6 HP of damage sustained in that fight.

+**Rest & Healing** Resting in camp for a night restores all HP (up to their maximum HP value).
+If a character is lacking food, water, or shelter, they are _deprived_ and cannot regain HP.

-**Rest & Healing** Resting in camp or town for a night allows characters to reroll all of their HD.
-If the total of the results is greater than their current HP, the total becomes their new HP.
-If a character is lacking food, water, or shelter, they are _deprived_ and cannot reroll HP.
+**Rerolling HD** Resting in town for a week allows characters to reroll all of their HD.
+If the total of the results is greater than their current maximum HP, the total becomes their new maximum HP.

 **Grievous Wounds** When a combatant reaches 0 HP, they must make a saving throw.
 On a failure, they die.
 On a success, they are merely grievously wounded -- roll on the table below to determine their injuries.
 When grievously wounded, characters require a week's rest in camp or town to reroll HP (instead of a night's rest).